Skip to main content

 Double Exposure Blackjack

-Double Exposure BlackjackDouble Exposure Blackjack is a very interesting variation which offers players the chance to experience their favorite game in a very different way.
-What sets this version apart from the rest of the blackjack games, is the fact that initially, the dealer is dealt two cards, both of which are visible to all of the participants.
-Even though this adjustment works in favor of the players, there are some additional rules which are not as beneficial.
+Double Exposure BlackjackDouble Exposure Blackjack is a very interesting variation that offers players the chance to experience their favorite game in a different way.
+What sets this version apart from the rest of the blackjack games is the fact that the dealer is initially dealt two cards, both of which are visible to all participants.
+Even though this adjustment works in favor of the players, there are some additional rules that are not as beneficial.

-For instance, in this version the dealer wins instantly all ties, except for the cases when players have a natural blackjack.
-Furthermore, blackjack pays out even money just like the rest of the winning combinations, instead of the standard 3/2 payout.
-It is possible to split a pair only once which is also highly unfavorable for players.
-The house edge of this version is also moderately high in comparison to other blackjack games – 0.69%.
-The rest of the basic rules for this version differ from one casino to other which is the reason why they should be considered beforehand.
+For instance, in this version the dealer instantly wins all ties, except when the player has a natural blackjack.
+Furthermore, blackjack pays even money, just like the other winning combinations, instead of the standard 3/2 payout.
+Players may split a pair only once, which is also highly unfavorable.
+The house edge of this version is moderately high in comparison with other blackjack games – 0.69%.
+The rest of the basic rules for this version differ from one casino to another, which is why they should be reviewed beforehand.

 Double Exposure Blackjack Strategy Chart